 This is a full grain leather from the very famous Horween Leather Company, a Chicago-based tannery that’s been in operation for well over a hundred years.
 It’s America’s favorite tannery and the standard by which other tanneries measure their leather.
 Indonesian bootmaker Santalum, for instance, told me they’re doing everything they can to bring their leather up to Horween’s level of quality.

-Chromexcel is full grain, so it’s taken from the top layer of the animal’s hide.
-Full grain leather is a kind of top grain and it’s generally considered the best leather for durable footwear.
-It’s super durable, it ages well, and it has more character as it ages.The particular leather used on the Service boot is super thick as well and you can tell that Viberg paid attention to the cut.
-The difference between these shoes and the crummy, creasey Chromexcel selected for my Wolverine 1000 Miles is night and day.
+Chromexcel isn’t truly full grain, a term used to mean the “grain” (or pattern of the skin and pores) is left in tact.
+It’s slightly corrected to produce a more uniform appearance, but without truly affecting durability.The particular leather used on the Service boot is very thick, and you can tell that Viberg paid attention to the cut.
+The difference between these shoes and the crummy, creasy Chromexcel selected for my Wolverine 1000 Miles is like night and day.

 Chromexcel has a long history (it was used on engine seals on tanks in World War 2) and it’s made using 89 different processes over 28 working days.
-It’s imbued with beef tallow and beeswax and a bunch of other waxes and oils and greases to produce this depth of color.
+It’s imbued with beef tallow and beeswax and a variety of other waxes and oils and greases to produce this depth of color.